Zemerik/Custom-Discord-Presence/README.md

 - Make the desired changes in the Repo you just **FORKED** and Commit your changes

+> [!Tip]
+> Dont't forget to add a good commit message, such as `feat: ...`, `fix: ....`, etc.

 ### Step 3: Pull Request

 - Head over to the original repo, and open a [**PULL REQUEST**](https://github.com/Zemerik/Custom-Discord-Presence/pulls)

-Your pull request will be merged as soon as possible after it has been reviewed.
+> Your pull request will be merged as soon as possible after it has been reviewed.

 ## Thanks for Visiting
 Don't forget to leave a ⭐